plone/Products.PloneOrg/backups/README.txt

 Backup plone.org catalog and data.fs to aneka
 =============================================

-repozo.cron;
+repozo.cron (antiloop):
+    - repozo backups
-    - repozo backups run daily from cron on antiloop
+    - can be run from cron
-    - stored in plone.org:/srv/plone.org/backups
+    - stored in /srv/plone.org/backups

-rsync.cron:
+rsync.cron (aneka):
     - rsync of plone.org:/srv/plone.org
-    - run daily from cron on aneka
+    - can be run from cron
-    - stored in aneka:/srv/backup.plone.org
+    - stored in /srv/backup.plone.org